Maspalomas Beach and Dunes - The Desert in Gran Canaria

 Maspalomas Dunes are cloudier in winter

 Winter is one of the peak seasons in Gran Canaria.
 It never gets too hot, hiking temps are pleasant, and the sea is cold between 19-20°C. Many Europeans visit Gran Canaria to escape the cold winter for a while.
-Snow occurs only in the mountain range on higher elevations occasional rain showers in the south.
+Snow occurs only in the mountain range at higher elevations, with occasional rain showers in the south.

 Maspalomas Dunes and one person only